lim3nd/API-lab/Example7-Direction/readme.md

 "A modern JavaScript touch gesture library.
 The library allows developers to configure pre-existing gestures as well as create their own using ZingTouch's life cycle.""

 ## Who is responsible
-Christian Golcic made this prototype
+Christian Golcic made this prototype.
+It is slightly based on the Bubble example (ZingTouch's), but heavily modified.
+The part from the example that is still present is the code used for the swipe.
+The rest of the functionality is made by Christian.